Parks Services News:

 During the past two years, as crews have been available, the BC Wildfire Management Branch has been working in a portion of the park north of Bowes and Pettman Roads.
 Crews are brushing, thinning and removing fire hazard trees and ladder fuels as part of a multi-year fuel modification project on a ten hectare section in the north end of the park above Bear Creek Road.
 View Map

 While BC Wildfire Management Branch crews are working in this area of Rose Valley Regional Park, visitors should be aware that some trails may be temporarily closed.
 For their safety and that of the workers, please stay out of any closed area.

-Collected wood debris will be piled for disposal when open burning is allowed and when both air quality and venting conditions are favourable.
+Collected wood debris will be piled for disposal when open burning is allowed next fall and winter, on days when both air quality and venting conditions are favourable.
 This work has received approval by West Kelowna Fire Rescue and will be conducted in accordance with Regional District Air Quality and Open Burning regulations.

 Prior to any decision to proceed with burning on a particular day, local fire authorities and media will be advised.

 For more information visit the Regional District Parks Services webpage regionaldistrict.com/parks, email firstname.lastname@example.org or call 250-469-6232.

 New Regional Parks Video

 Our parks are great to visit at anytime of year.
 Check out this new video that shows why!

 From Tuesday, May 20th to approximately November, you won’t be able to use the Mission Creek Greenway Regional Park access at Lakeshore Road.